syncfusion-content/maui-docs/MAUI/Maps/zoom-pan.md

 ## Customizing min and max zoom level

 You can set the min and max zoom level of the map layer by setting the value to `MapZoomPanBehavior.MinZoomLevel` and `MapZoomPanBehavior.MaxZoomLevel` properties.
-The minimum and maximum zooming levels can be restricted using these properties respectively.
-The default values of `MapZoomPanBehavior.MinZoomLevel` and `MapZoomPanBehavior.MaxZoomLevel` are 1 and 15 respectively.
+The minimum and maximum zooming levels can be restricted using these properties, respectively.
+The default values of `MapZoomPanBehavior.MinZoomLevel` and `MapZoomPanBehavior.MaxZoomLevel` are 1 and 15, respectively.

-However, for `MapTileLayer`, `MapZoomPanBehavior.maxZoomLevel` may slightly vary depends on the providers.
+However, for `MapTileLayer`, the `MapZoomPanBehavior.maxZoomLevel` may vary slightly depending on the providers.
 Kindly check the respective official website of the map tile providers to know about the maximum zoom level it supports.

 {% tabs %}